Coronavirus vaccine and pancreatic cancer

 - Dealing with the practical impact of coronavirus and pancreatic cancer

 There are three coronavirus vaccines available in the UK – the Pfizer BioNTech vaccine, the Oxford AstraZeneca vaccine, and the Moderna vaccine.

 Who can have the coronavirus vaccine?

 The NHS are contacting people who are eligible for the vaccine.
 You can also book a vaccine yourself.

 Some treatments for pancreatic cancer, such as chemotherapy and some radiotherapy and steroids, may lower your immunity.
 If you have not yet had the vaccine and are about to start any of these treatments, your doctors should consider giving you the vaccine before you start the treatment.
-You should ideally have the vaccine two weeks before treatment, and if possible should have both doses of the vaccine.
-Your doctor will need to consider the risk of delaying the cancer treatment, compared to the risk from coronavirus.
-If you are due to start any of these treatments, speak to your doctor about whether you should have the vaccine.
+If you are due to start any of these treatments, speak to your doctor about the vaccine.